Remove cmakedefine from gallery?

 xis non-zero where

 cetlib/cetlib/conf/test-cbegin.cccompiled and linked correctly, and zero where it did not.

-#4 Updated by Corey Adams almost 3 years ago
+#4 Updated by Corey Adams over 3 years ago

 Thanks for getting back on this.
 With Microboone's collaboration meeting this week, I won't have time to give this a try until next week at the soonest.
 I just wanted to say thanks for doing this and I will give it a try as soon as I can next week.